bguthrie/shrubbery/README.md

 `IllegalArgumentException`.
 Optionally, return values for some or all members of named protocols may be provided using a map of method-name to value.

-Once defined, stubs cannot currently be altered, though they may be introspected; see the `Stub` protocol.
+Stubs may be introspected via the `Stub` protocol, and immutable transformations can be made with the `returning` function.

 ```clojure
 (defprotocol DbQueryClient